Ashen-sam/Ashen-sam/README.md

 # <div style="display:flex">Hey 🧦, I'm Ashen </div>

 Glad to see you here!
-I’m an undergraduate student pursuing a Software Engineering degree.
-I enjoy building high-quality applications with modern web technologies and constantly improving my skills.
-Currently, I work with **React, Redux, and RTK Query** for state management, **Next.js** for server-side rendering, **Node.js & Express** for backend development, and **Supabase** for database and authentication solutions.
+I’m a Software Engineering graduate who loves building clean and high-quality applications using modern web technologies.
+I enjoy learning new things and improving my skills every day.
+Right now, I work with React, Redux, and RTK Query for state management, Next.js for server-side rendering, Node.js ,.Net & Express for backend work, and Supabase for database and authentication.
 You can explore my projects on my portfolio: [Visit me](https://ashen-samarasekera.vercel.app/)